 Saving a deposit to buy your first home is a tough task, and purchasing an affordable first home can be an even greater challenge.
-In response to this affordability issue, the federal government announced in the May 2017 Federal Budget, a new scheme to allow first homebuyers to use their super account to save some of the money they need for a home deposit.

 - Concessional (before tax) contributions cap: $25,000